 Stages of Gum Disease

 Gum disease has two distinct phases, each characterized by a set of symptoms that are related to the progression of infection.
-Dr. Cook will identify the stage and severity of existing gum disease before recommending treatment for halting disease progression and addressing any damage to tissue.
+Your dentist will identify the stage and severity of existing gum disease before recommending treatment for halting disease progression and addressing any damage to tissue.

 - Gingivitis: early-stage gum disease, the signs of gingivitis include bleeding gums, red or swollen gums, increased sensitivity and irritation of the gums.